A Guide to Prague´s Bohemian District of Žižkov: Food, Beer, Games, Nightlife

 The Best View in Prague

-Starting with the Zizkov Television Tower, this sight is impossible to miss as it stands 216 meters tall and can be seen from all over Prague.
+Starting with the Zizkov Television Tower, this site is impossible to miss as it stands 216 meters tall and can be seen from all over Prague.
 Built during the Communist era, it was originally intended to block television and radio signals from the west, this tower was completed in 1993 and has been given a major makeover for the times.
 Nowadays, you can catch one of the best views of Prague from its observation deck, free to the public, or dine at one of the two restaurants/bars there (one up high and one at the tower’s base).
 Also at the tower’s base, a mini-golf course has been added for you and your family and friends, and in the winter you can find a smaller ice-skating rink attached to the ground-level café/restaurant.

 Classic Czech Restaurants